zigzter/break-check/PLANNING.md

 - If GH auth present, present choice of stdout or file, default to stdout
 - Loop through list of packages to check, requesting update info from GH API
     - Cache these results per package
+        - The program is meant to run once and exit, so we can't cache in memory
+        - Probable solution is to store these in a temp file, and clean the file if the program is run with a temp file older than 24h
+        - Allow a command to allow the user to clear this cache manually
+    - Run requests in parallel
+    - Limit requests to API limit
 - Descriptions of updates must be parsed to grab all breaking changes
 - Handle packages that don't follow semver
 - Breaking changes get collected and separated by their respective version numbers, then printed to chosen output